Taddeo Orlando

-Taddeo Orlando (Gaeta, 23 June 1885 – Turin, 1 September 1950) was an Italian general who served in the Italo-Turkish War, World War I, and World War II.
+Taddeo Orlando (23 June 1885 – 1 September 1950) was an Italian general who served in the Italo-Turkish War, World War I, and World War II.

 Biography

 Orlando was born in Gaeta on June 23, 1885.
 He attended the Military College of the Nunziatella in Naples and then the Royal Military Academy of Artillery and Engineers in Turin.
 He graduated as Second Lieutenant in 1906 and was promoted to Lieutenant in 1908, and took part in the Italo-Turkish War (1911–1912), where he distinguished himself and was decorated with a Bronze Medal of Military Valour.
 He then attended the Army School of War from 1912 to 1914 and later participated in World War I serving first in an artillery battery and later in the General Staff.
 In October 1918 he was promoted to lieutenant colonel; during the war he was awarded a Silver Medal and a second Bronze Medal of Military Valour.
 In 1919 he was transferred to the General Staff of the Royal Army where he also held the post of division chief director.

 On November 20, 1930, he was promoted to colonel, and in 1936 he was stationed in Tripolitania as artillery commander.
 On 1 July 1937 he was promoted to brigadier general and briefly served at the Ministry of Italian Africa; in September of the same year he assumed command of the artillery of the XX Army Corps, stationed in Libya.
 Between June 1938 and November 1939 he was chief of staff of the Third Army, and then Deputy Chief of Staff for operations at the General Staff of the Royal Italian Army.
 On 1 January 1940 he was promoted to major general and on 1 April he assumed the position of commander of the 21st Infantry Division Granatieri di Sardegna.